Yassokira/Omnia/data_deletion_instructions.md

 **Last Updated: [July 2, 2025]**

-This document explains how users of the **Omnia** mobile application can delete their personal data, including data collected through Facebook Login and Firebase services.
+This document explains how users of the **Optiva** mobile application can delete their personal data, including data collected through Facebook Login and Firebase services.

 ---

 ## How to Delete Your Account and Data

-If you wish to delete your Omnia account and remove all associated personal data (including that collected via Facebook Login), please follow these steps:
+If you wish to delete your Optiva account and remove all associated personal data (including that collected via Facebook Login), please follow these steps:

 ### Option 1: In-App Deletion (Recommended)

-1. Open the Omnia app on your device.
+1. Open the Optiva app on your device.
 2. Go to the **Profile** or **Settings** tab.
 3. Scroll down to **Account Settings** or **Privacy**.
 4. Tap **Delete Account**.